rvinokurov/redis-distributed-messaging/README.md

 ## usage

-First, start master node. `--flush` option clears all info about runned nodes in redis and kills all runned nodes:
+First, start master node. `--flush` option clears all info about running nodes in redis and kills all running nodes:
 ```
 node app.js --flush | bunyan
 ```